 - Supplements containing certain antioxidants and zinc are recommended only for some people with AMD.
 For example, they are not recommended for those with early-stage AMD.
 If you have AMD, ask your eye care professional whether taking supplements is advisable.

 - Beta-carotene (which is in AREDS but not AREDS2 formulations) may increase the risk of lung cancer in current and former smokers and those who have been exposed to asbestos.
-In those who have never smoked, however, large amounts of beta-carotene and other similar compounds were not associated with harmful effects.

 - Keep in mind that dietary supplements can cause health problems if not used correctly or if used in large amounts, and some may interact with medications you take.